-- Only authorized employees of a licensed car dealership can operate a vehicle with dealer plates. - It is important to note that anyone outside of the ownership structure must be while conducting business. - If the owner is using a dealer plate, the owner can drive anytime, anywhere, for whatever reason. - Vehicles with dealer plates are exempt from registration fees and are not required to display registration stickers.
+- Only authorized employees of a licensed car dealership can operate a vehicle with dealer plates. - It is important to note that anyone outside of the ownership structure may only operate a dealer plated vehicle while conducting business. - If the owner is using a dealer plate, the owner can drive anytime, anywhere, for whatever reason. - Vehicles with dealer plates are exempt from registration fees and are not required to display registration stickers.